greenelab/deep-review/sections/03_categorize.md

 that do not have as much data using transfer learning [@tag:Kooi2017_mamm_tl].
 Though this strategy has not yet been employed in this domain, high-quality feature detectors can be constructed from large collections of unlabeled images in an unsupervised context.
-Then the small number of labeled examples could be used for subsequent training.
+The small number of labeled examples could be used for subsequent training.
 Similar strategies have been employed for EHR data where high-quality labeled examples are also difficult to obtain [@tag:BeaulieuJones2016_ehr_encode].